icon__logo-c

 ***The following post contains a warped exaggeration of the author’s views.
 He therefore asks readers to kindly refrain from throwing bricks through his window and/or taking these egotistical and outlandish claims to heart***

-If you don’t yet have an in-house or go-to copywriter, then in 7 minutes from now (after devouring every last word of this blog post) you’re most probably going to do this:
+If you don’t yet have an in-house or go-to copywriter, then in seven minutes from now (after devouring every last word of this blog post) you’re most probably going to do this:

-Generously offer me shares in your company in exchange for my god-like copywriting expertise.
-Or negotiate some other kind of mutually-beneficial partnership.
+• Generously offer us shares in your company in exchange for our god-like copywriting expertise.

 If you do already have an in-house or go-to copywriter, then in 6.39 minutes from now (after soaking up every last drop of this blog post) you’re almost certainly going to do this: